Midjourney Video ~ Why care?

 Despite these concerns, this year I've decided to get more strategic about Midjourney.
 I realized that to stand out in the gen-AI scene, I needed to lean into my strengths: lighting, visual effects, and photography.
 Speaking of photography—I’ve been deeply involved with film photography for about five years now.
 (If you're curious, here's my photography site: joseph-omar.format.com).

-So, I had this idea to use my film photography archive to train Midjourney personally.
+So, I had this idea to use my film photography archive to train Midjourney in my style of subdued film photography.
 This custom data set is only accessible through my account, not publicly shared, and it really helped me carve out a unique space creatively.

-I've played around with Midjourney since its launch about five years ago, mostly casually and without sharing much beyond this blog.
+I've played around with Midjourney since its launch about three years ago, casually and without sharing much beyond this blog.
 But fast-forward to now—June 2025—and things have gotten a lot more interesting.
-After building an archive of concept art based on my own photos, Midjourney dropped a new video feature.
+After building an archive of photorealistic art based on my own photos, Midjourney dropped a new video feature.
 It's as easy as hitting a button labeled "fast" or "slow" video and crafting prompts.
 Sure, I'd love more detailed controls, but honestly, the prompts give you enough room to play.

 The biggest game-changer, though, came two days ago.
 I found out Midjourney's video feature uses color science from high-end cinema cameras—like the ARRI ALEXA—which are way beyond my budget.
 This discovery was thanks to an eye-opening article on PetaPixel (check it out here).
 By adding filenames from these pro cameras into my Midjourney prompts, the results instantly improved.